gorosgobe/git-god/README.md

 # git-god

-A script that allows to save configurations for easier, more meaningful and faster comitting.
+A script that allows to save configurations for easier, more meaningful, faster and safer comitting and pushing.

+git-god allows to set suites of scripts running before every push i.e. preventing pushes that break test cases.
+It also provides utilities to configure pulling and pushing to/from branches, commit messages that are clearer and faster, and gives shortcuts for frequently used git commands.

 # Install